-- How does cryptocurrency work?
+- How to acquire cryptocurrency

 - Improve your understanding of business taxation with T2inc

 Bitcoin is one example of cryptocurrency, a currency and payment system that is entirely digital.
-Bitcoin and other types of cryptocurrency are not regulated by government authorities like the Canadian dollar and the Euro are.

 Despite that, Bitcoin and cryptocurrency continue to gain popularity throughout the world.

-How does cryptocurrency work?
+How to acquire cryptocurrency

 Bitcoin and virtual currencies can be acquired in three ways:

-1. Mining Bitcoin and digital money
+1. Mining Bitcoin and cryptocurrency

 Mining is the most important operation in the Bitcoin network.
 The procedure consists of discovering new “coins” that are recorded in a ledger.
 Every cryptocurrency has a set number of coins that can be discovered this way.